Grimes Field

 Grimes Field (FAA LID: I74) is a city-owned public-use airport located one nautical mile (1.85 km) north of the central business district of Urbana, a city in Champaign County, Ohio, United States.
-The airport is named after Warren G. Grimes, a forefather in the field of aviation lighting.
+The airport is named after Warren G. Grimes, a forefather in the field of aviation lighting, and his Grimes Manufacturing Company operated the airport until 1987.
 It primarily serves general aviation traffic.
 Although it is owned by the City of Urbana, Grimes Field is self-supporting.

+History

+The airport was built in the 1930s by the Grimes Manufacturing Company, which built aircraft lighting systems.
+It was colocated with the home of Warren Grimes, who owned the Grimes Manufacturing Company.

+The airport was initially used to test aircraft lights.
+It officially opened to the public in 1943.

+The company operated the airport until 1987.

+The runway was expanded in the early 1960s and again in 2001.
+A facility expansion were completed in 1966, adding 42,000 square feet of space to the airport.

+A new hangar project was started in the 2010s to make space to house more aircraft.

+In 2017, 20 World War II era B-25 Mitchell bombers were staged at the airport to commemorate the 75th Anniversary of the Doolittle Raid.

 Facilities and aircraft

+Facilities

 Grimes Field covers an area of 329 acre at an elevation of 1,068 feet (326 m) above mean sea level.
 It has two runways: 02/20 with an asphalt surface measuring 4,400 by 100 feet (1,341 x 30 m), and 01/19 with a grass surface measuring 3,000 by 100 feet (914 x 30m).
 The airport is home to the Airport Cafe, a small restaurant situated at the edge of the parking ramp in the main terminal building.

+The airport has a city-operated Fixed Base Operator.
+The company sells avgas and offers limited amenities.

+The airport received $795,000 in 2021 for facility upgrades, including improving and replacing runways, taxiways, and airport-owned towers.
+Additional upgrades will be made to the airport's terminal and multimodal connections to the airport.
+An additional $144,000 were awarded in 2023 through the Bipartisan Infrastructure Law as part of the Federal Aviation Administration's Airport Infrastructure Grant program.

+Aircraft

-For the 12-month period ending Sept 8, 2019, the airport had 23,480 aircraft operations, an average of 64 per day: 96% general aviation, 2% air taxi, and 2% military.
-At that time there were 42 aircraft based at this airport: 76% single-engine, 21% multi-engine, and 2% helicopter.
+For the 12-month period ending Sept 8, 2019, the airport had 59,130 aircraft operations, an average of 162 per day: 97% general aviation, 2% air taxi, and <1% military.
+At that time there were 48 aircraft based at this airport: 38 single-engine and 9 multi-engine airplanes as well as 1 helicopter.